 - Chapter 13 Bankruptcy: If you are unemployed, you will likely not get approved for a chapter 13 bankruptcy.
 A chapter 13 Bankruptcy differs from a chapter 7 bankruptcy, in that it is a debt repayment plan and your assets are not sold to repay debtors.
 In order to participate in a repayment plan, you must have an income that can be used toward repaying your debts.
 If you lost your job, this won’t be possible unless you have a secondary source of income that can be used to pay towards your plan.

 When you are facing financial hardship, unemployment only adds to your stress.
 If you feel that bankruptcy could be the best option to get you back on your feet, unemployment doesn’t have to stop you from filing.
 Bankruptcy can be the best way to eliminate overwhelming debts and help get you on your way toward a better financial future.

 If you are unemployed and thinking about filing bankruptcy, contact the skilled Lawrenceville bankruptcy attorneys at The Ballard Law Group.
 We understand that difficult life events often lead to financial trouble, and we can assist you in determining what is the best bankruptcy option for your individual situation.
-We offer a free bankruptcy consultation, so to get your questions answered contact The Ballard Law Group by calling our office at 404-220-9906, contacting us online, or chatting with one of our representatives now.
+We offer a free bankruptcy consultation, so to get your questions answered contact The Ballard Law Group by calling our office at (404) 800-9939.